-We offer a number of free resources to foster links between the veterinary community and accredited dog trainers.
+We offer a number of resources to foster links between the veterinary community and accredited dog trainers.
 We fill the gap between you and a well run puppy class so that anyone caring for a puppy has the support material they need.
 You help them succeed and we help you reinforce your own message about the importance of early socialization and puppy training.

 The Development Wall Chart is a reference poster for use in exam rooms, waiting areas and training centres.
 Anyone referring to the wall chart will quickly understand what stage of development their puppy is at and what they should be doing.
 (You can view the online version of the chart here.)